gnosis/GECO/Proposals/PredictionOfPredictions.md

 BrightID integration is the most complex part of the system.

-Need also to consider replacing BrightID by Ceramic identity.
-(I still haven't studied the features of Ceramic, so I will revise this document after I study Ceramic.)

 I am going to work on this project after I finish [ConditionalTokensMany.sol smart contract](https://github.com/vporton/conditional-tokens-contracts/blob/shared-sets/contracts/ConditionalTokensMany.sol):

 - need to test it thoroughly